Skip to main content

 Why did my Samsung ice maker suddenly stop making ice?

 The most common cause on Samsung french-door models is a frozen-over icebox.
 Warm humid air leaks past a worn duct seal, frosts the evaporator and auger, and locks everything up.
 A forced defrost clears it short term, but if it returns within a few weeks the seal or the defrost system needs replacement.
-Other causes are a clogged or kinked water line, a failed water inlet valve, or a dead ice-maker module.
+Other causes include a clogged or kinked water line, a failed water inlet valve, or a dead ice maker module.

 How do I force defrost a Samsung ice maker?